senyosimpson/blog/content/posts/rust-error-handling.md

 [Mansory](https://en.wikipedia.org/wiki/Mansory) is a luxury car modification company.
 Their cars are something to behold and I'm not even that into cars.
-In the same way they make crazy custom cars, we should strive to make crazy custom errors (but not *too* crazy).
+In the same way they make crazy custom cars, we should strive to make crazy custom errors.
+Okay, maybe not *too* crazy.
 Libraries should have their own set of custom errors that are meaningful.
 In other cases, they should wrap standard errors.
 As mentioned, this ensures we can differentiate between similar classes of errors between libraries.
 You can also take the approach [tokio] took and [re-export types](https://docs.rs/tokio/1.4.0/tokio/io/index.html#reexports) so they are accessible through your library but still differentiated from another library.
 When you strip